sisihagen/website/content/en/blog/2020/03/the-fake-invasion.md

 Spiegel Online claimed on 23 April 2015 that Russian troops were in Ukraine and shows a picture of a military vehicle with an air defense system, which is said to have just been sent to eastern Ukraine:

-"The US government accuses Russia of breaking the Minsk agreement: despite all the assurances, Moscow is said to have sent additional army units to eastern Ukraine.“
+"The US government accuses Russia of breaking the Minsk agreement: despite all the assurances, Moscow is said to have sent additional army units to eastern Ukraine."

 The same image was already used by Polskie Radio on August 14, 2014 and shows a Russian military vehicle in the Russian region of Rostov.
 Der Spiegel also suggests by his choice of words that the Minsk agreement stated that Russia would be standing with troops in Ukraine.
 But that is not in the agreement, and Russia would never have signed it.